 - Install dependencies:

-F5to open an "Extension Development Host" window with the extension loaded.
+F5to open a new "Extension Development Host" window with the extension loaded.

 We use Jest to verify the TypeScript port against Meld's original Python logic: